Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic fillings

 Now let $h(v) = m$, $h(w) = n$.
 For each $m \leq k \leq n$ we let $v_{k} \in V_{k}$ be the vertex at this height in the vertical edge path joining $v$ to $w$.
 Then by the ``$h(w) = h(v) + 1$" case we have

-with the final inequality following by summing the geometric series in $a$. \end{proof}
+with the final inequality following by summing the geometric series in $\alpha^{-1}$. \end{proof}

 Following the hyperbolic filling construction in \cite{BS07}, we define a \emph{cone point} $u \in V$ for a pair of vertices $\{v,w\} \subseteq V$ to be a vertex that can be joined to both $v$ and $w$ by vertical geodesics and that satisfies $h(u) \leq \min\{h(v),h(w)\}$.
 A \emph{branch point} for $\{v,w\}$ is defined to be a cone point of maximal height.
 A branch point for $\{v,w\}$ always exists as long as there is at least one cone point for $\{v,w\}$.
+When $v = w$ the vertex $v$ is trivially a branch point for the set $\{v\}$.

 \begin{lem} Let $v,w \in V_{n}$ be distinct vertices with $v \sim w$.
 Then there is a branch point $u \in V_{n-1}$ for the set $\{v,w\}$. \end{lem}